 The Community Recreation Center (CRC)

-Construction of the much-anticipated CRC on March 21, 2022 with a completion date of April 1, 2023.
+Construction of the much-anticipated CRC on March 21, 2022 with a completion date of Spring 2023.
 Through thoughtful planning and design, the Community Recreation Center will expand the Park District’s multi-generational audience of user and make a meaningful difference in our community.

 Hover over the picture below to see the live webcam of construction progress to date and continue on to learn all this much-needed community facility.